 A great essay is built on the structure and components of the essay.
-This is what we’ll cover in this article, as its crucial for buyers and sellers to know what will make or break their essay.
+This is what we’ll cover in this article, as its crucial for buyers and sellers to know what will make or break their essay and ask something for essay on stereotyping.
 There are 3 parts to a great essay (in our view) 1) The introduction 2) The body of the text and 3) The conclusion.
 No one part is more important, it’s the combination that counts.

 So, the introduction.
 In this you’ll need 3 little sub-points to give your introduction a good structure, they are the opening -give a little context to the question, for example an essay about Elizabeth I might start with a sentence summing up her background, her roots, her reign as a whole.
 This is important as it gives a sense of authority, that you know the entirety of your subject, inside and out.

 The middle – What is the question asking about?
 If it’s about 3 revolutions, go through and briefly say what they each where and when they happened